 He had been waiting for the boy, the piece of leather lying across his lap.

 From the barn, the child watched through a crack until the man returned to the table and resumed eating.

 After a few minutes, his conscience got the better of the him.
 It was his responsibility to care for the hens.
 Feeding them and gathering the eggs.

 Shoving the piece of tin off the barrel of chicken feed, he filled the galvanized bucket half way.
 Setting the bucket on the straw fling floor, he replaced the makeshift lid on the barrel.

 The one time he had forgotten and left the lid off, coons got in the feed.
 His stepfather had used the razor strap that day.
 The bruises took two weeks to heal.

 Keeping his eyes on the house, he walked to the pen.

-Carefully, he opened the gate to the pen blocking the hens and rooster, less they slip by and escape.
+Carefully, he opened the gate to the pen, blocking the hens and rooster, lest they slip by and escape.
 He scattered the feed in the small troughs, then went to the pump.
 Filling the bucket with water, he returned to the chicken yard.
 And rinsing out the bowl, he poured in the water until it overflowed.